Ever since she appeared on our screens in the first episode of EastEnders, Sharon Watts (Letitia Dean) has captured the heart of the nation.

 When did Sharon Watts first arrive in EastEnders?

-Sharon Watts appeared in the first ever episode of EastEnders, aired on 19th February 1985.
+Sharon Watts appeared in the first ever episode of EastEnders, which aired on 19th February 1985.
+She was introduced as the adopted teenage daughter of pub landlords Den (Leslie Grantham) and Angie Watts (Anita Dobson) and she was raised at The Queen Vic.

 Over the last three decades she has grown from a grumpy 80s teenager to a sassy business woman and mother.